stb-tester/lirc/CONTRIBUTE.md

 ## Running from the source tree.

 You can run the lirc programs directly from their source directory after a successful 'make' without installing things.
-The gotcha is that you need to provide the plugin directory on the command line.
+One gotcha is that you need to provide the plugin directory on the command line.
 E. g., to run lircd:

     $ make